GIS-Halmstad/audioguide/README.md

 - create two GeoJSON files (`lines.geojson` and `points.geojson`).
 Populate them with data.
 Refer to the provided database table structure above - the attributes must be called the same and have the same data types as in the database example.
 - edit you Audioguide config (see next sections) and set `"useStaticGeoJSON"` to `true`.

-### The tool configuration
+## Configuring the App

-Apart from the line and point features themselves, Audioguide has a configuration file that must be provided.
+Apart from the line and point features themselves, the Audioguide App has a configuration file that must be provided.
+This configuration tells the app which e.g. what projection should be used in the map, which background layers to use, what title should be displayed for the user, etc.

 Similarly to the spatial data, this configuration can be provided in two ways: using an API or using a static JSON configuration file.

-#### Option A: The Hajk API
+### Option A: The Hajk API

 The Audioguide App is designed to work seamlessly with Hajk's API.
 If you already have the Hajk API running, you can configure the app to use your API instead of the built-in static configuration file.
 This allows you to easily update the app's configuration and push it to clients without requiring them to update the app itself.

-#### Option B: Static JSON configuration
+### Option B: Static JSON configuration

 Instead of the Hajk API, you can also use the static `simpleMapConfig.json` file to configure the Audioguide App.